 $ sudo apt-get upgrade

-Once you get used to the different directory structure, everything is pretty much the same as Ubuntu.
+Once you get used to the quirks and the different directory structure with Bitnami, most things seem the same as a typical Ubuntu instance.

 Issue(s) with AWS Lightsail